Central Pacific Railroad: Authorization and construction

 The difficulties faced by the Central Pacific in the Sierra Nevada – particularly the extensive tunneling required – were far more formidable than those encountered by the Union Pacific Railroad in the Rocky Mountains.
 The story that Chinese workers were suspended in wicker baskets over vertical granite cliffs at Cape Horn, California, to drill and blast a ledge for the Central Pacific has been repeated and exaggerated by uncritical historians.

-Cape Horn on the Central Pacific RR, ca 1876.
+Cape Horn on the Central Pacific RR, c.
+1876.
 Despite the frequently repeated myth of Chinese workers being blown to bits here while suspended in wicker baskets, it never happened.
 The cliff here isn't vertical, the rock isn't granite, and no one was lowered over the edge in wicker baskets to set dynamite charges.
 The cut was dug down from the top and from each end, not blasted from the side.

 There is reliable, primary-source evidence stating that surveyors used safety ropes while staking out the route, but nothing about construction workers using ropes.
 Digging the cut was done downward from the top, and from each horizontal end of the cut.
 It is conceivable that a safety rope would have been useful when digging an initial footpath, that could then be enlarged into a shelf, but there was no reason to be suspended by ropes to dig or drill into the face of the cut.
 It wasn't done that way.
 And, most of the Chinese labor was not hired until later.
 So, the gangs that did the digging at Cape Horn may have been Irish.

 Central Pacific Director Charles Marsh had extensive civil engineering experience in projects of this nature, both from planning an earlier proposed railroad into the Sierras, and from building ditches and flumes through those mountains for his water company.